 Most video chat tools also have a feature for text chat.
 Having a chat feature alongside the video call can help your corporation to manage the multiple threads your conversation might take.
 It might also be useful, for example, to point latecomers to the shared document.
 On the other hand you might find it distracting, over-complicated or confusing, to use a chat feature alongside the video call and the shared document.

 Note that the more people you have in the meeting, the more important it is that the chat feature allows for conversations to be threaded—ie you can reply to a particular message, and your reply will appear with the message that prompted it, as opposed to everything just appearing in the order it was posted.
-(Also note that some of the tools listed in the following section on real-time collaborative note-taking also have their own chat feature, so if there is more than one available to your members, you should make sure everyone knows which one to use for what.)
+(Also note that some of the tools listed in the below section on real-time collaborative note-taking also have their own chat feature, so if there is more than one available to your members, you should make sure everyone knows which one to use for what.)

 Another aspect you'll want to consider is whether you need a shared document for real-time collaborative note-taking.
 It might be a great way to enable members to confirm their contact details are up-to-date.
 It can also help to ensure members give full consideration to any proposals that require their support.
 A shared document is a good way to encourage and focus participation.
 It can: